Forgot Your Password?

 New to Prescription Hope?

-Home » Blog & News » Excessive Alcohol And Diabetes, Effects, Guidelines, Hints and Tips
+Home » Diabetes » Excessive Alcohol And Diabetes, Effects, Guidelines, Hints and Tips

 How does alcohol affect diabetes?
 Excessive alcohol consumption can prevent your liver from helping regulate blood glucose.
 Alcohol, depending on the type of drink, can cause spikes in blood sugar levels.
 Excessive alcohol also interferes with the hormones needed to maintain a healthy blood sugar level.

 Alcohol has become a part of a daily lifestyle for many.
 Be it from relieving a stressful day to sharing a special evening with friends and family.
 So, this article will give you key insights and useful advice regarding the relationship between alcohol and diabetes, along with some helpful hints and tips for type 1 and type 2 diabetes sufferers.